BillDietrich/lanwatch/README.md

 ### Copy the minimal files to disk
 In the GitHub repo, click the "Clone or download" button, then click the "Download ZIP" button.
 Save the ZIP file to disk.
 #### On Linux
-Copy file lanwatch.py from the ZIP file to /usr/local/bin
+Copy files lanwatch.py and lanwatch-MACVendors.csv from the ZIP file to /usr/local/bin

 #### On Windows 10
-Copy files lanwatch.cmd and lanwatch.py from the ZIP file to some folder.
+Copy files lanwatch.cmd and lanwatch.py and lanwatch-MACVendors.csv from the ZIP file to some folder.

 ### Requires Python 3.3+
 #### On Linux